pillopk/consoleasync/documentation/docs-console-filesoutput.md

 console1.SaveOutputToFile(@"c:\backup", "log");
 ```
 This sample create a console and send output to multiple file in folder *c:\backup*, the file name have *log* as prefix
-generated file have the default parameters of 1000 row per file and 50 row every flush
+generated file have the default parameters of 1000 row per file and 50 row every stream flush

 ```c#
 IConsole console = ConsoleAsync.CreateConsole("Console");